 - A.M.
 Goon, M.K.
-Gupta, and B. Dasgupta (2005): Fundamentals of Statistics (Vol. II), 8th Ed., World Press, Kolkata. - 2.
-A.M.
+Gupta, and B. Dasgupta (2005): Fundamentals of Statistics (Vol. II), 8th Ed., World Press, Kolkata. - A.M.
 Goon, M.K.
 Gupta and B. Dasgupta (2005): An Outline of Statistical Theory (Vol. II), 3rd Ed., World Press, Kolkata. - 3.
 S.C.
 Gupta and V.K.
 Kapoor, Fundamentals of Applied Statistics, 4th Ed., Sultan Chand and Sons, 2008. - 4.
 D.C.
 Montgomery (2001): Designs and Analysis of Experiments, John Wiley and Sons, New York. - 5.
 P. Mukhopadhyay (1998): Theory and Methods of Surveys Sampling, Prentice Hall of India. - 6.
-D. Singh and F.S.
-Chaudhary (1995): Theory and Analysis of Sample Survey Designs, New Age International (P) Ltd. - 7.
 P.V.
 Sukhatme, B.V.
-Sukhatme, S. Sukhatme and C. Ashok (1984): Sampling Theory of Surveys with Applications, Lowa State University Press, Lowa, USA. - 8.
-Guide to current Indian Official Statistics, Central Statistical Office, GOI, New Delhi. - 9. http://mospi.nic.in/
+Sukhatme, S. Sukhatme and C. Ashok (1984): Sampling Theory of Surveys with Applications, Lowa State University Press, Lowa, USA. - 7.
+Guide to current Indian Official Statistics, Central Statistical Office, GOI, New Delhi. - 8. http://mospi.nic.in/

 - 1. To select a SRS with and without replacement - 2.
 For a population of size 5, estimate population mean, population mean square and population variance.
 Enumerate all possible samples of size 2 by wr and wor and establish all properties relative to SRS - 3.
 For srswor, estimate mean, standard error, the sample size - 4.
 Stratified Sampling: allocation of sample to strata by proportional and Neyman's methods Compare the efficiencies of above two methods relative to SRS - 5.
 Estimation of gain in precision in stratified sampling - 6.
 Comparison of systematic sampling with stratified sampling and SRS in the presence of a linear trend - 7.
 Analysis of an one way/ two way ANOVA - 8.
 Analysis of a CRD, RBD. - 9.
 Analysis of a LSD. - 10.
 Analysis of an RBD with one missing observation - 11.
 Analysis of an LSD with one missing observation - 12.
-Analysis of $2^2$ and $2^3$ factorial in CRD and RBD
+Analysis of 22 and 23 factorial in CRD and RBD

-SE 1: Data Analysis using Spread Sheet
+SE 1: Data Analysis using Software

 This course will review topics in probability and statistics studied in core for data analysis.

-Introduction to statistical computing, analysis and graphical interpretation using spread sheet.
-The following problems can be done on spread sheet to enhance data analysis skills.
+Introduction to SPSS/R for statistical computing, analysis and graphical interpretation would be done using software skills.
+The following problems can be done on any one of the statistical software to enhance data analysis skills using software.